gesandoval/SafeAutoExercise/README.md

       - At environment.ts the constant baseAPIUrl es set (should be set with the URI for the API)
       - Only one component and one service were developed

+To run the projects:
+- To run webAPI: Go to folder SafeAutoExercise, open a cmd windows and type dotnet run
+- to run clientApp: Go to folder SafeAutoClientApp, run ng install to download angular modules and then ng serve to run it.
+If needed change environment.ts baseAPIUrl to point in the correct port.
 Thanks